RichardoC/kube-audit-rest/examples/full-elastic-stack/README.md

 ```

-Check that an opator pod is running in elastic-system
+Check that an operator pod is running in elastic-system

 ```bash
 kubectl -n elastic-system get po